Loading...

 Pair with Protein

-Combine peaches with a source of protein like Greek yogurt or cottage cheese.
-Protein can help slow down the absorption of sugar into your bloodstream.
+Consume peaches with a source of protein, such as Greek yogurt, cottage cheese, or a handful of nuts.
+Protein can help slow down the absorption of sugar.

 Stay Hydrated